-B.3.2.1 Internal Model Governance & Assurance
+B.3.2.1 RSA Internal model governance & assurance

 In December 2015, the RSA Group received approval to use the RSA Group Internal Model to calculate the Solvency Capital Requirement (SCR) for itself and some of its subsidiaries, including the Company.
+Further, the Internal Model to be used for Codan SCR from January 1, 2021 (Brexit model) including Major Model Changes submitted in 2019 and 2020 was approved in second half of 2020.
+Simultaneously, the approval of the Brexit model was extended to March 2021.